Skip to content

 We make attendance count!

 At Weeke Primary School, we have a strong ethos and emphasis on attendance and punctuality.
 We know from experience and research that ensuring a child's attendance is kept high supports their education, well-being and future success.
-In order for this to be successful it relies on a positive relationship with parents and carers.
+In order for this to be successful, it relies on a positive relationship with parents and carers.
 The information within our website helps to support this with the facts and figures around attendance; the actions we carry out in school with our children and the actions taken if the school is unable to work with families in improving attendance.

 If you wish to speak to anyone in school regarding your child's attendance, please contact the school office at admin@weeke.hants.sch.uk.
 Or if it's easier come and speak to one of our friendly and supportive team on the school gate.
 We can arrange a meeting and discuss the support and work we can do together to help your child attend school.